-121. Ripple sold XRP to certain institutional investors at discounted prices, which the SEC alleges "[leads] purchasers to reasonably expect to profit on their resale of XRP into the public markets."
-Ripple's provision of a price discount to institutional investors is economically reasonable, and moreover customized to the respective purchaser, as I explain below.
+121. Ripple sold XRP to certain institutional investors at discounted prices, which the SEC alleges "[leads] purchasers to reasonably expect to profit on their resale of XRP into the public markets."201 Ripple's provision of a price discount to institutional investors is economically reasonable, and moreover customized to the respective purchaser, as I explain below.

 122. For example, the June 2016 contract with specifies the sale of XRP at a discount.
-The contract specifies a lockup period of followed by a restriction on the amount of XRP that could sell following the lockup period.
-During and following the lockup period, was exposed to the risk that the value of the XRP holdings could decrease.
-During the restricted sale period, the average daily price volatility of XRP over the
+The contract specifies a lockup period of followed by a restriction on the amount of XRP that could sell following the lockup period.202 During and following the lockup period, was exposed to the risk that the value of the XRP holdings could decrease.
+During the restricted sale period, the average daily price volatility of XRP over the holding period was between 4% and 5%.
+Ripple's discounted XRP sales price to consistent is consistent with constant exposure to volatility of XRP prices in the cryptocurrency markets.

-&lt;sup>201 Complaint, at ¶ 355 and ¶ 107 ("Ripple made many of the XRP Institutional Sales at a discount from XRP market prices.
+201 Complaint, at ¶ 355 and ¶ 107 ("Ripple made many of the XRP Institutional Sales at a discount from XRP market prices.
 At least seven of the institutional investors-including some described below-bought XRP at discounts between 4% and 30% to the market price.").
 See also, Complaint, at ¶¶ 114-117.

-XRP Purchase Agreement, June 9, 2016, at 2; , , XRP Purchase Agreement, June 23, 2016, at 2.
+202, XRP Purchase Agreement, June 9, 2016, at 2; XRP Purchase Agreement, June 23, 2016, at 2.
 See also, discussion in Section I of this report.